Jarred Kelenic Player Props: Mariners vs. Rockies

 Rockies Pitching Rankings

-- The pitching staff for the Rockies has a collective eight K/9, the fifth-worst in the league.
+- The Rockies pitching staff ranks 25th in the league with a collective eight strikeouts per nine innings.

-- The Rockies' 5.28 team ERA ranks 26th across all league pitching staffs.
+- The Rockies' 5.28 team ERA ranks 24th among all league pitching staffs.

-- Rockies pitchers combine to surrender 19 total home runs at a rate of 1.4 per game (to rank 19th in the league).
+- The Rockies rank 19th in baseball in home runs surrendered (19 total, 1.4 per game).

-- The Rockies will send Feltner (0-1) to make his third start of the season.
+- Davis will take the mound to start for the Rockies, his first of the season.

-- His last appearance came on Sunday against the Washington Nationals, when the right-hander tossed five innings, surrendering three earned runs while allowing six hits.
+- The 25-year-old righty makes his season debut and pitches for the first time in more than a year.

 © 2023 Data Skrive.
 All rights reserved.